2025 Jeep Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 Jeep’s holdback is 3% of total MSRP

-Before calculating the dealer holdback percentage, you must multiply the total MSRP by 3% to get the full amount available.
+Before calculating the dealer holdback percentage, multiply the total MSRP by 3% to get the full amount available.

-The manufacturer returns this percentage for every vehicle they sell over time, usually paying the dealer quarterly.
-It’s important to realize that holdback isn’t often negotiable, and some Jeep dealerships will not negotiate the amount.
+The manufacturer returns this percentage for every vehicle it sells over time, usually paying the dealer quarterly.
+However, it’s important to realize that holdback isn’t often negotiable, and some Jeep dealerships will not negotiate the amount.

 How to Calculate the Actual Dealer Cost of a Jeep